Home > Guides > Best microphones for beginners: Up your game with these value mics

 The SM58 has other similarities to the SM57 too.
 It has a super-strong build, and great off-axis noise reduction, so you won’t get too much bleed from other sources.

-If you’ve ever been to a live concert, there’s a good chance that the singer was using a Shure SM58 — and if you’re a vocalist that needs a decent live vocal microphone every now and then, then the Shure SM58 is worth buying.
+If you’ve ever been to a live concert, there’s a good chance that the singer was using a Shure SM58 — and if you’re a vocalist that needs a decent live vocal microphone, the Shure SM58 is will proves its value for a lifetime.

 Best electric guitar microphone for beginners: Sennheiser e609